 ANSWER: The City lacks knowledge or information sufficient to form a belief as to the "high ranking officials" to whom plaintiff is referring, or those individuals that plaintiff alleges to be part of the argumentative, vague, and undefined term "Watts Gang," and it therefore makes no further response to the allegations in this paragraph incorporating those terms.
-To the extent the allegations of this paragraph are intended to refer to the Defendant Officers, the City admits that CPD received information alleging Defendants Watts and Mohammed were engaging in criminal misconduct against drug dealers at the Ida B. Wells housing complex, and that CPD's Internal Affairs Department ("IAD") participated with federal authorities in a federally-led investigation of those allegations.
+To the extent the allegations of this paragraph are intended to refer to the Defendant Officers, the City admits that CPD received information alleging Defendant Watts was engaging in criminal misconduct against drug dealers at the Ida B. Wells housing complex, and that CPD's Internal Affairs Department ("IAD") participated with federal authorities in a federally-led investigation of those allegations.
 The City denies the remaining allegations in paragraph 12.

-13. The Chicago Police Department's official policies or customs of failing to discipline, supervise, and control its officers, as well as it's a [sic] "code of silence," were a proximate cause of the Watts Gangs' criminal enterprise.
+13. The Chicago Police Department's official policies or customs of failing to discipline, supervise, and control its officers, as well as its a [sic] "code of silence," were a proximate cause of the Watts Gangs' criminal enterprise.

 ANSWER: The City lacks knowledge or information sufficient to form a belief as to the individuals that plaintiff alleges to be part of the argumentative, vague, and undefined term "Watts Gang," and it therefore makes no further response to the allegations in this paragraph incorporating that term.
-The City denies the "official policies or customs" alleged in this paragraph and further denies policies or customs of the CPD were a proximate cause of Defendant Watts' or Defendant Mohammed's criminal activities.
+The City denies the "official policies or customs" alleged in this paragraph and further denies that policies or customs of the CPD were a proximate cause of Defendant Watts' criminal activities.

-14. Watts Gang officers arrested Jefferson without probable cause, fabricated evidence against him, and framed him for drug possession, a charge for which he served about six months.
+14. Watts Gang officers twice arrested Wilbourn without probable cause, fabricated evidence against him, and framed him for drug offenses for which he was imprisoned for more than one year.

 ANSWER: The City lacks knowledge or information sufficient to form a belief as to the individuals that plaintiff alleges to be part of the argumentative, vague, and undefined term "Watts Gang," and it therefore makes no further response to the allegations in this paragraph incorporating that term.
-Based on police department reports and court documents, the City admits plaintiff was arrested on September 12, 2006 and charged with possession of a controlled substance, and that plaintiff ultimately pleaded guilty to and was convicted of that charge in Case No. 06 CR 23620, and sentenced to probation.
-Based on police department reports, court documents, and plaintiff's guilty plea, the City denies the remaining allegations in paragraph 14.
+Based on police department reports, the City admits plaintiff was arrested on July 27, 2004 and September 2, 2005, and charged with drug offenses.
+Based on police department reports, court documents, and plaintiff's guilty pleas in Case Nos.
+04 CR 20636 and 05 CR 22312, the City denies the remaining allegations contained in paragraph 14.

-15. Based on the powerful evidence that has become known about the Watts Gang's nearly decade-long criminal enterprise, the Circuit Court of Cook County has vacated plaintiff's conviction and granted him a certificate of innocence.
+15. Based on the powerful evidence that has become known about the Watts Gang's nearly decade-long criminal enterprise, the Circuit Court of Cook County has vacated plaintiff's conviction and granted him two certificates of innocence.

 ANSWER: The City lacks knowledge or information sufficient to form a belief as to the individuals that plaintiff alleges to be part of the argumentative, vague, and undefined term "Watts Gang," and it therefore makes no further response to the allegations in this paragraph incorporating that term.
-The City admits on information and belief plaintiff's conviction in Case No. 06 CR 23620 was vacated and that the Circuit Court of Cook County granted plaintiff a Certificate of Innocence, but it denies the Certificate has any relevant legal bearing on this case.
-The City is without knowledge or information sufficient to form a belief as to the truth of the remaining allegations contained in paragraph 15.
+The City admits on information and belief the Circuit Court of Cook County vacated plaintiff's convictions and granted him a Certificate of Innocence in Case Nos.
+04 CR 20636 and 05 CR 22312, but it denies the Certificates have any relevant legal bearing on this case.
+The City is without knowledge or information sufficient to form a belief as to the truth of the remaining allegations in paragraph 15.

-16. Goleather Jefferson brings this lawsuit to secure a remedy for his illegal incarceration, which was caused by: the Watts Gang officers, the failure of high-ranking officials within the Chicago Police Department to stop the Watts Gang, the code of silence within the Chicago Police Department, and the Chicago Police Department's defective discipline policy.
+16. Wilbourn brings this lawsuit to secure a remedy for his illegal incarceration, which was caused by: the Watts Gang officers, the failure of high-ranking officials within the Chicago Police Department to stop the Watts Gang, the code of silence within the Chicago Police Department, and the Chicago Police Department's defective discipline policy.